MicrosoftDocs/learn/learn-pr/azure/deploy-configure-azure-arc-enabled-sql-managed-instance/includes/4-exercise-deploy-azure-arc-enabled-sql-mi.md

 This option is only available with environments configured in the directly connected mode.

-1. In the Azure portal open cloud shell.
+1. In the Azure portal open Cloud Shell.
 2. Prepare your Arc-enabled SQL MI creation parameters:

     ```PowerShell